Nebucatnetzer/network_inventory/README.md

    and `DJANGO_SECRET_KEY` variables to something secure.

 ### Local Setup

+The local setup is mainly intended to run the tests quickly.
+I recommend that you use the Docker setup if you want to interact with the website.

 4. Run `make local` to create the virtual environment for development.
    You're now all set to start developing.

 ### Docker Setup

-4. Run `make` to start the development server.
-You can access it at   http://localhost:8000 .
-You're now all set to start developing. \
+4. Run `make` to start the production server.
+You can access it at   http://localhost .
+You're now all set to start working.
-   If you need to run migrations you can simply restart the Docker container.
+5. If you want to develop with the Docker setup change the `run` command in the `docker-compose.yml` from `run.sh` to `development.sh`

 #### Environment Variables